Getting your free credit report and score

 What is your free Credit Score?

 Your credit score is the single most important financial score you’ll ever get.
-Yes, it’s even more important than matric aggregate, body fat count, or golf handicap, since credit providers use this credit score when deciding whether or not to extend credit to you.
+Yes, it’s even more important than matric aggregate, body fat count, or golf handicap, since credit providers use this credit score when deciding whether to extend credit to you.
 So be sure to maintain a good track record!

 Why trust your credit score?